Azure/ahds-reference-architecture/README.md

-# Azure Health Data Services Reference Architecture
+# Azure Health Data Services architecture guide

-This repo provides reference architecture and reference implementation on how to deploy Azure Health Data Services securely on Azure and integrate with various Azure services.
+This repo provides sample architecture and sample implementation on how to deploy Azure Health Data Services securely on Azure and integrate with various Azure services.

 ![ahds reference architecture](./docs/media/ahds-reference-architecture.png)

 ### Getting Started
+- There is an accompanying [AHDS architecture guide](https://learn.microsoft.com/en-us/azure/architecture/guide/data/azure-health-data-services) under Azure Architecture Center.
+Please review the same before proceeding with the deployment.

 - Clone the repo